Is Conor McGregor jeopardizing career with his erratic behavior, or ginning up interest in next move?

 “The Notorious” champion, however, has recently caused more controversy with his mouth and out-of-the-octagon antics than with his fists and feet, culminating in his arrest in Brooklyn, N.Y., on Thursday night.

-McGregor was out on bail Friday, with a court date set for June 14, the New York Post reported.
+McGregor was out on $50,000 bond Friday, with a court date set for June 14, the New York Post reported.
 He could face seven years in prison if convicted on charges of felony criminal mischief and misdemeanor counts of assault, attempted assault, menacing and reckless endangerment, the report said.

 So is McGregor's career careening out of control, or, like the Greatest himself, Muhammad Ali, is the Irishman as good as ginning up interest in his fights as he is fighting them?